freedomofpress/securedrop-docs/docs/development/virtual_environments.rst

 .. important:: The self-signed certificates should not be used in a live instance.
 They are provided for development and testing purposes only.

+To proceed with a full install, you will need, at a minimum:

+- The IP addresses of the two virtualized servers, ``app-prod`` and ``mon-prod``.
+  You can obtain them via ``virsh domifaddr libvirt-prod-focal_app-prod`` and ``virsh domifaddr libvirt-prod-focal_mon-prod``.
+- The username and sudo password (both default to ``vagrant`` for both servers)
+- A *Submission Public Key*. ``securedrop-admin`` will reject the key included with the development environment.
+For testing purposes only, you can create a new keypair within the Tails VM.
+- An *OSSEC Alert Public Key*.
+We recommend using your own public key if you intend to test OSSEC email functionality.

-Finally, configure and install SecureDrop on the VMs using the commands:
+Configure and install SecureDrop on the server VMs using the commands:

 .. code:: sh

   ./securedrop-admin sdconfig
   ./securedrop-admin install

-.. note:: The sudo password for the ``app-prod`` and ``mon-prod`` servers is by
-          default ``vagrant``.

-After the installation is complete, you can configure your Admin Workstation to SSH into each VM via:
+After the installation is complete, you can configure your *Admin Workstation* to SSH into each VM via:

 .. code:: sh

   ./securedrop-admin tailsconfig

+``securedrop-admin`` will write the SecureDrop configuration to ``~/Persistent/securedrop/install_files/ansible-base/group_vars/all/site-specific``.
+To simplify subsequent installs, you may wish to make a copy of this file, as well as the two required public keys, in a directory in ``~/Persistent`` or outside the Tails VM.